ContainerSSH/ContainerSSH/README.md

 This is a Proof of Concept SSH server written in Go that sends any shell directly into a Docker container instead of launching it on a local machine.
 It uses an HTTP microservice as an authentication endpoint for SSH connections.

+## What is this?

+This is an **SSH server that launches containers for every incoming connection**.
+You can run it on the host or in a container.
+It needs two things: an authentication server and access to your container environment (e.g. Docker).

 ## Quick start

 This is a quick start guide to get a test server up and running in less than 5 minutes with